douglas-tsc/practice/README.md

 Instead of telling people what I could do for them in my proposal, I challenged myself to make the website and send it to them.

-I don't want to spend more than two or three hours on each website.
 The goal is to learn my numbers.
 My hypothesis is that I will learn how to make better websites by creating 100 low-fidelity websites in quick succession than I would by focusing on quality.

 ## The Rules